julelang/manual/src/compiler/directives.md

 Adds namesapce selection for supported binded types.
 Uses string literal as argument, but literals are not processed, accepts directly.
 So, you can't use escape sequences like original string literals.

 ## Directive: `deprecated`
 Definitions qualify as deprecated.
+For more information, read the [Deprecation](/packages/3rd-party-packages/deprecation) section.

 ## Directive: `test`
 Declares test function.
+For more information, read the [Writing Tests](/debugging/testing/writing-tests) section.

+## Directive `export`

+The `export` directive is an important part of Integrated Jule.
+Determines how existing definitions are passed to the backend.
+This way you have a fixed identifier and can provide an API to the backend language for your Jule codes.

+For more information, read the [API development](/integrated-jule/api/api-development) section.